 Australian businesses, especially consumer-facing ones, are also feeling the brunt of inflation.

-Deepening concern about inflation’s impact, the survey found that both business costs and product price growth remain elevated:
+Margins are still under pressure despite easing conditions.
+The survey found that both business costs and purchase cost growth remain elevated:

 Small and micro business owners are in trouble.